Krystal313/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+# Overview of the project
+Jeremy is approached by upper management about a special project.
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Linear Regression to Predict MPG

 ![MechaCarMpg_LinearRegression](https://github.com/Krystal313/MechaCar_Statistical_Analysis/blob/d71f9226c651dedef81e39dd14693882136eabfd/Resources/MechaCarMpg_LinearRegression.png)
 ![MechaCarMpg_Summary](https://github.com/Krystal313/MechaCar_Statistical_Analysis/blob/846e5d51e1dafaa4a28ec6c3716e59f941b571b8/Resources/MechaCarMpg_Summary.png)

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The vehicle weight, spoiler angle and AWD provided the non - random amount of variance to the mpg values in the dataset.

-Is the slope of the linear model considered to be zero?
+2. Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of the liner model is not considered to be zero because the p-value of linear regression is 5.35e-11, which it is smaller than significance level of 0.05%.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Suspension Coil